JetBrains/Qodana/topics/shl-introduction.md

 <!-- Exact name of the product -->
 <!-- If the utility name is not used anywhere, can it be omitted at all? -->

-%premlite% is an on-premises version of [%cloud%](cloud-use-cases.topic).
+%premlite% is a lightweight on-premises version of [%cloud%](cloud-use-cases.topic) designed for small development teams.

 Using %premlite%, you can run %product% within your infrastructure ensuring that sensitive code and data remain secure and private, which is particularly useful for organizations that need powerful static analysis tools but must operate within strict security or compliance standards.

+> %premlite% is still in the alpha development stage, which means that it may contain bugs or work not as intended.
+{style="warning"}

 This documentation guides you through the installation, product configuration, and initialization stages.